jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

       * In the rarest alignment, when the equinox falls on the day before the next new moon, the month becomes entirely Dorcha-Idir-Ré
    * These natural variations offer profound spiritual insights about the quality of transition in a given year

-4. **Danré (Special 13th Month)**
+4. **Ré Anann (Special 13th Month)**
-   * Pronounced "DAN-ray," meaning "Danu's moon" or "Danu's era" in Irish Gaelic
+   * Pronounced "ray AN-an," meaning "time/period of Anu" in Old Irish
-   * Named in honor of the divine feminine principle associated with the primordial mother goddess
+   * Named in honor of Anu/Anann, an historically attested mother goddess in Irish mythology
    * Appears only in long years with 13 complete lunar cycles between equinoxes
-   * Specifically, it is designated as the third complete lunar cycle in any season that contains four new moons, similar to the "Blue Moon" principle.
+   * Specifically, it is designated as the third complete lunar cycle in any season that contains four new moons, similar to the "Blue Moon" principle
    * Represents the generative matrix from which all cycles emerge and to which they return
    * Its occasional manifestation speaks to cycles of abundance and the deeper patterns of cosmic time
-   * While traditionally associated with Danu, this month welcomes personal connections to whatever divine feminine energy resonates with each practitioner's spiritual path
+   * The name honors Anu/Anann who is explicitly named as "mother of the gods of Ireland" in the 9th century Sanas Cormaic (Cormac's Glossary)
+   * Connected to physical landmarks in Ireland, namely the "Dá Chich Anann" or "the Paps of Anu" - twin hills in County Kerry resembling breasts
+   * Her association with the earth and fertility aligns perfectly with the abundance represented by a 13th month

 ### Day Counting